arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/24.anomaly-detection-application-note/content.md

 - Train a machine learning model using Edge Impulse to detect anomalies based on vibration data.
 - Deploy the trained model directly to the Opta™ for real-time anomaly detection without needing cloud connectivity.
 - Set up visual feedback through the board's built-in user LED and relay outputs to signal detected anomalies and system status.
+- Implement a dual-core architecture that separates data acquisition (M4 core) from machine learning inference (M7 core) using inter-processor communication via the RPC.h library.
-- Create industrial predictive maintenance solutions using the Opta's edge computing capabilities.
+- Create industrial predictive maintenance solutions that leverage the Opta™'s dual-core edge computing capabilities for responsive, real-time monitoring.

 ## Hardware and Software Requirements